MaxP92/low-tech/README.md

 # Low-techs

+Technology is not the solution to every problems, and seeking progress for progress is a dead-end.
+Techniques must be rather be useful, accessible and sustainable.

 ## Using ICT
 * Turn Off the Lights, for Firefox and Google Chrome : put you Youtube videos in 144p !